 When marine mammals get entangled in fishing gears, nets and trawls, or get hooked on long lines, they drown.
 As they are not the target of the fishery, this is called by-catch or incidental catch.
 Although it is called incidental, by-catch is largely foreseeable as it mainly happens in specific types of gear, with gillnets being the number one killer.

 The global annual by-catch of marine mammals is estimated to be half a million animals, with roughly an equal number of cetaceans and pinnipeds (Read et al 2006).
-The World Conservation Union (IUCN) recognises by-catch in fishing gears as one of the greatest threats to the survival of cetacean populations and the single-largest cause of mortality for small cetaceans, directly endangering some populations.
+The World Conservation Union (IUCN) recognises by-catch in fishing gears as one of the greatest threats to the survival of cetacean populations.
+Furthermore, it is the single-largest cause of mortality for small cetaceans, directly endangering some populations.
 Yet, by-catch of marine mammals is little reported and monitored and reliable levels of by-catch only exist for a few fisheries.

 In NAMMCO countries, by-catch concerns are related to harbour porpoises, grey and harbour seals in gillnet fisheries.
 Preliminary studies estimate the annual by-catch of harbour porpoises, harbour and grey seals of Icelandic and Norwegian gillnet fisheries in the 1000s.

-The NAMMCO Scientific Working Group on By-catch aims to identify all fisheries with potential by-catch of marine mammals and review and evaluate current by-catch estimates.
+The NAMMCO Scientific Working Group on By-catch aims to identify all fisheries with potential by-catch of marine mammals.
+Additionally, they also review and evaluate current by-catch estimates.
 The overall goal is to provide advice on improved data collection and the most reliable methodologies for estimating by-catch and mitigation methods.
 You will find meeting reports here.

 Collision with ships, or ship strike, also kill marine mammals but are often unnoticed and unreported.
 Ship strikes have been mostly seen as a welfare/ethical problem rather than a population-level issue (except in few specific cases).
-However, evidence is emerging that collisions between vessels and cetaceans may be happening more frequently than previously anticipated and concerns are increasing.
+However, evidence is emerging that collisions between vessels and cetaceans may be happening more frequently than anticipated which raises concerns.
 In the case of endangered, endemic or geographically-isolated populations, it may pose a significant conservation threat.

 Most reports of collisions between whales and vessels involve large whales, but all species can be affected.
 Although unnoticed and unreported, animals can be injured or killed and vessels sustain damage.
 There are reports of some whale watching vessels and recreational crafts having collided with whales when trying to approach too closely.